 In 1999, North Carolina legislation passed a law allowing cooperatives to diversify.
 To that end, Central joined South River EMC, Lumbee River EMC and Pee Dee Electric Cooperative, and in 2001, contracted with the US Army Corp of Engineers to operate and maintain the electric grid on Fort Bragg.

 Central also partnered with 18 electric co-ops in the state to purchase and develop an independent propane service for members and others.
 The new company, Diversified Energy, operates separately from the co-ops.
 However, it still demonstrates the same customer care, values and reliability members have come to expect over the years.

 We also worked to prepare for deregulation by forging new alliances and expanding power supply options to make sure electricity would be available for future generations.

 In 2000, Imperial Freezer, one of Central’s largest industrial consumers, expanded their business.
 Imperial Freezer remained the largest industrial consumer until 2002, when 3M and Luck Stone Corporation came onboard.

-Sixty-seven years of progress have now firmly established our cooperative effort.
-We’ve grown as business with more than 19,600 customer–owners and nearly $61 million in assets.
-Eight large substations and 2,300 miles of line have been built to bring energy where it is needed.
+Seventy-four years of progress have now firmly established our cooperative effort.
+We’ve grown as business with more than 19,700 customer–owners and nearly $100 million in assets.
+Nine large substations and 2,475 miles of line have been built to bring energy where it is needed.